casa-dv/exploring-apis/open-plaques/README.md

 Open Plaques collect Blue Plaques historical data - http://openplaques.org/about/data

-Here's a single plaque from the London CSV dump:
+Here's a single plaque from the London CSV dump (of ~4787 plaques):

 {
   "id": "121",